 6. How can you save money on the road?

 From couchsurfing to cooking your own food, and self-guided tours there are hundreds of ways you can save money on the road.
-(Our eBook has them all because we’ve tried them all!)

 The more you save, the longer you travel.
 So get creative.
 Embrace things like house-sitting and travelling countries by bike (all the crazies say I).